 A dogs nose- A dog’s sense of smell is 10,000 to 100,000 times stronger than that of a human!

 It may sound like the beginning of a bad joke.
-But understanding how dogs pick up scent enables us to fully appreciate just how important sniffing is to our canine counterparts.
+But understanding how dogs pick up scent enables us to fully appreciate their behavior and just how important sniffing is to our dog.

-Within the turbinates specific olfactory receptors sort and identify smells by their chemical properties.
-The brain then receives signals as to the source of the smell, food, friend or foe for example.
+Within the turbinates, specific olfactory receptors sort and identify scents by their chemical properties.
+The brain then receives signals about the source of the smell, food, friend or foe, for example.

 The moisture on our dog’s nose also helps to trap scent particles.
-And enables your dog to ‘taste’ the scent as they run their tongue over their nose.
+And enables your dog to ‘taste’ the scent around them as they run their tongue over their nose.

 Not one but two ways to smell